MemerGamer/hare/README.md

 ## Future improvements

 - [x] make it a dynamic webserver (it processes requests from the client)
-- [ ] allow users to run haskell functions using paths
 - [ ] transpile haskell funtions to javascript

 ## Installation